Tunact124/ingenium/README.md

 ## 🔁 Compatibility & "Buddy Logic"

-Ingenium is designed to be a "good citizen" in your modpack.
+Ingenium is designed to be a buddy in your modpack.
 It includes built-in **Buddy Logic** to detect and yield to major optimization mods:
 - **Sodium / Iris**: Integrates with Sodium's config menu and leverages Sodium's rendering API.
 - **Lithium**: Automatically yields domain ownership (like the Timing Wheel) if Lithium is present to avoid conflicts.
 - **Krypton**: Disables network-level pooling when Krypton's superior networking is detected.
 - **C2ME**: Thread-local scratch buffers ensure safety with C2ME's parallel worldgen.

-* * *

-## 📊 A/B Benchmark Service

-Includes a built-in benchmark command (`/ingenium benchmark`) that allows you to validate the mod's impact in your specific environment by running Phase A (Baseline) and Phase B (Ingenium) tests side-by-side.

 * * *